-Here, we suggest 10 quick financial fixes to help you make the most of your earnings.1.
-Transfer your debt
+Here, we suggest nine quick financial fixes to help you make the most of your earnings.

-If you're making large interest payments on debt, it might make financial sense to transfer it all onto a credit card with a 0% balance-transfer deal.
+If you're making large interest payments on credit card debt, it might make financial sense to move it all onto a 0% balance-transfer credit card deal.

-These credit cards won't charge any interest on transferred debts for a set period, giving you the opportunity to repay any money owed at no extra cost.
+These credit cards won't charge any interest on transferred debts for a set period, giving you the opportunity to repay any money owed.

-However, the interest tends to skyrocket at the end of the promotional period, so make sure you pay off the balance in full before this happens.
+However, the interest tends to jump at the end of the promotional period, so make sure you pay off the balance in full before this happens.

-Which?
-Money Compare table: 0% balance-transfer credit cards – compare dozens of cards
+Find out more: the best 0% balance transfer credit cards – compare dozens of cards

-If you regularly go overdrawn, you could benefit from switching to a bank that offers a free authorised overdraft.
+Luckily, there are bank accounts that offer free authorised overdrafts up to a certain amount.
 Which?
 Recommended Provider First Direct could be a good bet – it currently offers a £250 interest-free overdraft as part of its 1st Account.

-Find out more: best bank accounts for authorised overdrafts - our tables are updated daily
+Find out more: best bank accounts for authorised overdrafts – compare borrowing options

 You can keep hold of a bigger chunk of your earnings by claiming all the tax reliefs you're entitled to.

-Reliefs such as annual investment allowance (AIA), rent-a-room relief and potentially exempt transfers (PETs), can all save you heaps of money, yet relatively few people are aware of them.
+Reliefs such as the marriage allowance, rent-a-room relief and potentially exempt transfers (PETs), can all save you heaps of money, yet relatively few people are aware of them.

 Price comparison websites let you compare hundreds of financial products and ensure you choose the best one for your circumstances.